Sabbats

 The energy of Beltane

 Beltane energy is expansive.
-It's the energy of the world in full bloom — of desire fulfilled, of life insisting on itself, of warmth returning after the long cold.
+It is the energy of the world in full bloom: of desire fulfilled, of life insisting on itself, of warmth returning after the long cold.
 The flowers are out.
 The birds are nesting.
 Everything is oriented toward growth and becoming.

 This is the time to think about what you want to grow in your life.
-Not in the careful, considered way of Imbolc — not the first stirring of a seed — but the full, committed, in-the-ground-and-growing energy of something that is already becoming.
+Not in the careful, considered way of Imbolc (not the first stirring of a seed) but the full, committed, in-the-ground-and-growing energy of something that is already becoming.
 Beltane is not about intention-setting.
-It's about commitment.
+It is about commitment.

 You don't need a bonfire.
 A candle will serve.
-What matters is the fire — the element of transformation, of light in the darkness, of warmth.
+What matters is the fire: the element of transformation, of light, of warmth.
 Light your candle with intention.
 Speak your Beltane commitments to the flame.
-Write what you want to grow on a piece of paper and burn it — releasing the intention into the element that can carry it.
+Write what you want to grow on a piece of paper and burn it: releasing the intention into the element that can carry it.

 Flowers and the altar

-Beltane is traditionally associated with may blossom — hawthorn flowers, which open right around the first of May in many climates.
-Bringing flowers inside was a key part of the holiday, though hawthorn was often considered unlucky indoors in some traditions (the same ambivalence that surrounds many threshold plants).
+Beltane is traditionally associated with may blossom: hawthorn flowers, which open right around the first of May in many climates.
+Bringing flowers inside was a key part of the holiday's folk practice.
+For more on the hawthorn and the other plants of the season, see Herbs of Beltane.

 Build your Beltane altar with the flowers of the season.
-What's blooming near you right now?
+What is blooming near you right now?
 Those are your Beltane flowers.
 Add ribbons in red, green, and white.
-Add representations of the Otherworld and of the wildness of this time — antlers, images of the greenwood, anything that speaks to the fecundity of the season.
+Add representations of the Otherworld and of the wildness of this time: antlers, images of the greenwood, anything that speaks to the fecundity of the season.

 Beltane as a threshold